 - Responding to Eviction Papers:Tenants should not ignore eviction papers, filing deadlines, or notices about remote court events.
 Courts have begun entering Default Judgments against tenants who fail to file forms on time or attend remote court events.
 Learn more about the eviction court process here.

 Assistance for people without legal status: The State’s rental assistance program for people without legal status is now open.
 To access this assistance, tenants should contact Connecticut Institute for Refugees and Immigrants (CIRI) at 1-203-612-5464 or firstname.lastname@example.org.
 More program information is available here.

 211: Additional government assistance may be available through programs administered by local organizations and municipalities.
-Tenants may call 2-1-1 to confirm what rent and housing assistance is available in their area.
+Tenants may call or text 2-1-1 to confirm what rent and housing assistance is available in their area.